Sirsi, Karnataka: Budget information

-Kesari is a special sweet prepared from special small aromatic rice Sannakki, saffron and ghee.
-It is generally prepared during marriage ceremonies.

-Shunti Kaddi is a special sweet prepared from ginger paste and Jaggery, which is most popular during Sirsi Jathre.

-Bendu Battasu is a special sweet which is available during Sirsi Jathre.

 Religious places

-Sirsi Marikamba Temple
+Marikamba Temple

 Sirsi's Marikamba temple was built in 1688 and renovated at periodic intervals.
 The 'Marikamba Jaathre', commemorating the goddess Marikamba, is held by the temple authorities every alternate year.
-Nearly a lakh (100,000) Hindu devotees from all parts of the country attend the fair, making it one of the biggest festivals in South India.
+Nearly 100,000 Hindu devotees from all parts of the country attend the fair, making it one of the biggest festivals in South India.

 Banavasi Madhukeshwara Temple

 Banavasi is the oldest town in the Karnataka state.
-It has grown up around the Madhukeshwara Temple built in the 5th century and dedicated to Shiva the supreme God in Shaivism, a major branch of Hinduism.
+It has grown around the Madhukeshwara Temple dedicated to Shiva, built in the 5th century. the supreme God in Shaivism, a major branch of Hinduism.

 Banavasi contains some of the oldest architectural monuments in southern India.

 Shri Swarnavalli Maha Samsthana

 Shree Matha is situated amidst evergreen forests near Shalmala river in Sirsi Taluk of Uttara Kannada district.
 Its history can be traced back to the period of Adi Shankaracharya who professed Advaita philosophy and established Mathas to propagate it.
 It is a famous religious center and includes 16 seemas in the Upperghat and several places in the Lowerghat and many more disciples across India.
 Havyaka Brahmins, Ramakshatriyas, Sheeligas, Siddhis, Marathis, Goulis, Bhandaris and Kunbis and many more are the traditional disciples of this matha.

 Sodhe or Sonda or Swadi flourished during the Vijayanagara Empire and is a considered to be a sacred place by both Hindus and Jains.
 Sonda is known for Shri Vadiraja Matha, Shri Swarnavalli Matha and is about 15 km from Sirsi.